EvanED/libperformance/README.md

 *The query portion works with C and C++.*

-`PerfCounter` provides a function which allows you to get the memory use of any process, as well as a shortcut for this process.
+`Libperformance` provides a function which allows you to get the memory use of any process, as well as a shortcut for this process.
 The signatures are
 simple: